Zashiraa/GtsNuker/README.md

 2.After Completeing Step 1 Configure Config.Json As Told In The Above Method
 3.Run Nuker.bat And Your Bot Ready To Nuke Servers

-# Note:
+# Notes:
-Read COPYRIGHT.md Before Trying To Skid/Copy This Nuker
+1.Read COPYRIGHT.md Before Trying To Skid/Copy This Nuker
+2.This Tool Was Created For Educational Purposes, I Am Not Responsible For Anything You Do With This Tool

 --END--